wrybread/ESP32ArduinoRenogy/README.md

 For example it gets the battery_soc (battery state of charge), the battery_voltage, the battery_charging_amps, etc.

-There's another struct that holds the info about the charge controller.
+There's another struct that holds the info about the charge controller (it's voltage rating, amp rating, serial number, etc).
 I don't think all those are working yet.
-For example the serial number it reports is different than the one printed on my charge controller.
-I think that's just the way my code processes the serial number data, but I don't need that functionality so I haven't fixed that yet.
+For example the serial number it reports is different than the one printed on my charge controller, which I think is just because of how my code processes the serial number data, but I don't need that functionality so I haven't fixed that yet.

 And note the commented out section in the code that turns the load on and off.
 For example this would turn the load on for 10 seconds: